hakonlyn/Privat/assignment2/Readme.md

 **Exercise 1 - Reading files in Java: (20% points)**

 Change directory to: cd assignments/assignment2 and confirm that the files for assignment2 resides in that folder.
 They should, assuming that you followed the steps above.
+The goal of this exercise is to build a lookup table using a hashmap to get the image files for a given label or label of a given image.
+The information about the data is present in two files (label_mapping.csv and image_mapping.csv).
+The images to label mapping are done via an integer id.
+The goal is to read these files and build a HashMap or any other (datastructure you feel is appropriate) to create a look up table.
+The data for this exercise comes from your project so you can reuse this code later for your project.
 The file under assignment2/src/main/java/assignment2/ImageLabelReader.java contains the following skeleton code:

 ```
 package assignment1;

 public class ImageLabelReader {

-	public long getFibonacci(long number) {
+	public ImageLabelReader(String file1, String file2) {

+	}

+	//Given an image file get it's label
+	//Note that each image has a single label
+	public String getLabel(String imageFileName){
+		return null;
+	}

+	//Given a label get all the image files corresponding to this label
+	//Note that there could be multiple images for a given label
+	public String[] getImageFiles(String label){

 	}

 }

 ```